-Consignment shopping is an excellent way to purchase kids and baby clothes, often brand new and for less than one-third of the retail price.
-And most cities now have specialty consignment shops for babies, children and teens.
+Consignment shopping is an excellent way to purchase and also sell gently worn (often new) children’s and baby clothes for less than one-third of the retail price.
+And most cities now have specialty consignment shops for babies, children, and teens.

-Expect a consignment shop to have very high standards for what they will accept: Must be a current style, must be brought in clean, and must have no visible wear, holes or stains.
+Expect a consignment shop to have very high standards for what they will accept.
+Here’s an example: Must be a current style, must be brought in clean, and must have no visible wear, holes, or stains.

 Most consignment shops have a process by which they reduce the sales price regularly until the item is sold or the time runs out.
 At that time you have the option of either picking up your items or agreeing to have the shop donate them to a charity.